Thousands of Years ago

 Memories came to her next, memories of things she had never done, experiences she had never had, a life she had never lived.
 She felt the goddess as she had felt herself, thought as she had thought.
 Tens of thousands of years of life, of which Alassiel could barely make out a fraction of… but her mother’s thoughts of her were clear as the sun in the sky.
 Her love for her, her pride, her fierce determination to give the fire haired elf her freedom from this place… the goddesses final thoughts were an open book to Alassiel, and she softly began to weep as the old wound of her mother’s death reopened… or at least what she had thought back in her childhood was her mother’s death.

 When at last the lightning ended, Alassiel stood straight in the center of the cavern, Tir still before her… yet she was not the same elf anymore.
-Steam rose from her surface where the frightening power had played over her, she was breathing hard, and her hair had been tossed by the tempest of energy… but she was healed.
+Steam rose from her skin where the frightening power had played over her, literally boiling the sweat off of her, she was breathing hard, and her hair had been tossed by the tempest of energy… but she was healed.

 She was healed.

 “So rests Moralltach,” Tir said slowly, “The Strength of the Earth.”

 Alassiel held the marvelous sword up before her face.
 The golden glow was gone now, except what reflected from her own eyes.
 Instead, blue-white electricity, the remains of the savage stroke of nature’s power, danced over the surface in continuous arcs.
 It was hypnotic, and Alassiel had a hard time tearing her eyes away from it even to look at the storm above her head, growing more intense with every passing moment.

 “So is born Menelrûth, the Fury of the Sky.”
 Tir bowed his head.
 “Long live the Goddess of the Earth.”